-Wellbeing is a popular phrase at the moment, and one that’s often associated with stress, resilience, work-life balance and mental health.
+Wellbeing is a popular phrase at the moment, particularly in the world of work.
+Stress, resilience, work-life balance and mental health are often associated with wellbeing.
 Many people think that wellbeing is increasingly important in a world that continues to become more connected, faster paced and perhaps more stressful.
 Luckily, there are lots of things that individuals and leaders can do to improve their own, or their teams’, wellbeing.

-Wellbeing combines both physical health and mental health.
+Wellbeing combines both physical health and mental health and affects our work and home lives.
 These two domains are distinct, and it’s possible for individuals to have excellent mental wellbeing with poor physical wellbeing, and vice versa.

 While this is possible, the two domains of wellbeing are often highly linked.
 Lack of physical wellbeing may lead to a reduction in mental wellbeing, and likewise a lack of mental wellbeing may lead to a reduction of physical wellbeing.
 In some instances somaticizing occurs.
 This is when mental conditions like stress and anxiety actually lead to physical ailments ranging from aches and chronic pain through to fainting, memory loss or even paralysis.